Grammatical errors can significantly impact the credibility of any written work.

 To perfect your skill as a proofreader and provide error-free content, you must know what exactly to look out for when going through a document.

 This helps to determine if the length of the paragraphs is appropriate for the kind of content.
-In a research paper, a publication, or an academic paper, long paragraphs would be allowed.
+Long paragraphs would be allowed in a research paper, a publication, or an academic paper.

-However, content that requires engagement or conversations with the audience should not have really long paragraphs.
-They would easily get bored with reading long blocks of information.
+However, content that requires engagement or conversations with the audience should not have long paragraphs.
+They would quickly get bored with reading long blocks of information.

-You should also be keen on the punctuation marks.
-Often times writers misplace hyphens, colons, dashes, semicolons.
-Sometimes, commas are used wrong or are missing.
+You should also be keen on punctuation marks.
+Often writers need to find hyphens, colons, dashes, and semicolons.
+Sometimes, commas are used wrong or need to be included.

 When this happens, the intended message might not be brought out.